Happy smiles after successful treatment for trachoma.

 About Sightsavers

-Our goal is to prevent avoidable blindness, fight disease and ensure equality for everyone.
+Our mission is to prevent avoidable blindness, fight disease and ensure everyone can earn, learn and thrive.

 Three women wearing yellow Sightsavers T-shirts smile while standing in front of a Sightsavers banner at the 2025 London Marathon.